kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

     data class Foo(val number: String)
     ```

-A validator of that class will then be available in the dependency container:
+A validator for this class will then be available in the dependency container:

 ===! ":fontawesome-brands-java: `Java`"